k173-x/codeit/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-### A CLI based Script to create CPP files for programming contests
+### A CLI based Script tool to create CPP files for programming contests

-In times of contest, one has to create a CPP file, type code in it, test the cases, find the errors etc. Some times, it'd be really hectic to create files and start.
+In times of contests, one has to create a CPP file, type code in it, test the cases, find the errors etc. Some times, it'd be really hectic to create files and start.
 But how about a tool to generate a directory which has all the files you need?? ;)

-### CODEIt eases this problem by creating the directory which has all files in it
+#### CODEIt eases this problem by creating the directory which has all files in it

 Note: C++ template is only added for now

 **From 20/12/2020, @Arch2x will be taking over this repo as a part of collab project**

-## Link to Docker:
+## Link to Docker Image:
 [Docker Hub](https://hub.docker.com/repository/docker/aerox86/codeit)
 ## Installation
 - To install type `git clone https://github.com/alphaX86/codeit` to clone the repo into your system